mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 30: May 9, Friday

 **Today's Progress**: Completed lecture+shorts on regexs and focus is on not believing that the user will provide input in valid form, so we have to prepare for it using regexs.

+**Thoughts**: Have whole set of 10-12 days at home, have to complete the course by then plus learn excel.
+And for that need to follow a fixed sort of schedule with less Sleep during day.